 You whisk the egg, stir in the cheese, and place half the batter in a mini waffle maker for 2-3 minutes.
+Don’t open the waffle maker for at least 2 minutes.
 Repeat with the remaining batter.

 These crisp up a bit like a normal waffle would as they set.
 Just let them sit for 1-2 minutes after removing from the waffle maker.

 You can add coconut flour or almond flour to give it a more bread-like texture, if you like.
-1 teaspoon of either is a good place to start and adjust to your preferences.
+1 teaspoon to 1 tablespoon of either is a good place to start and adjust to your preferences.